deng-ai-lab/FADformer/README.md

 # FADformer
-The official implementation of "Efficient Frequency-Domain Image Deraining with Contrastive Regularization" (Submitted to ECCV2024)
+The official implementation of "Efficient Frequency-Domain Image Deraining with Contrastive Regularization" [ECCV2024]

 2024/07/17 Update：The code will soon realese in one week.